March 1923

 Dorney (2017), pg 237

-However, pro-Treaty Lieutenant McCarthy, who was in charge of the Behaghs Workhouse, goes public and calls the perpetrators of the killings as a ‘murder gang’.
+However, Free State Lieutenant McCarthy, who was in charge of the Behaghs Workhouse, goes public and calls the perpetrators of the killings as a ‘murder gang’.

-To ensure that no one escaped this time (unlike Ballyseedy and Countess Bridge – See March 7th), the prisoners were shot in the legs before being placed on the mine.
+To ensure that no one escaped this time (unlike Ballyseedy and Countess Bridge – see Mar-07-23/2 and Mar-07-23/3), the prisoners were shot in the legs before being placed on the mine.
 Three of the bodies were unrecognisable after the explosion.

 Pro-Treaty soldier, Patrick McCormack, is accidently shot dead by a comrade in Cashel Hospital, Co.
 Tipperary.